 HOW LONG IS A THERAPY SESSION?

 A typical individual therapy session is 50 minutes.
-75 minute sessions are available upon request.
-Couples sessions are more involved requiring 75 minutes at the start and usually go down to shorter sessions with progress.
-In my experience, longer sessions translate to overall fewer hours in therapy.
+60 or 75 minute sessions are available upon request.
+Couples sessions are more involved requiring 75 minutes at the start and usually reduce to shorter sessions with progress.
+In my experience, longer and more frequent sessions translate to overall fewer hours in therapy.

 WHAT IS THE FEE FOR THERAPY?

 - $190 per 50-minute individual therapy session

 - $285 per 75-minute family or relationship therapy session

 - $228 per 60-minute hour, prorated, for additional services including phone calls, paperwork, psychological test administration, scoring, interpretation, report writing, etc.

 I accept credit card, cash and check payments.
 I offer a $10 fee discount per session for cash or check payments.